IPA Bargaining

 A National Wages & Working Committee receives the input from all these sources, defines key themes and goals, and defines priorities to create a final list of proposals to present to the producers.

 We have a significant opportunity to lead these negotiations.
-Usually, UBCP/ACTRA negotiates their Master Production Agreement before we go into IPA bargaining, but due to their recent one-year rollover, we will be first at the table this time.
+Usually, UBCP/ACTRA negotiates its Master Production Agreement before we go into IPA bargaining, but due to their recent one-year rollover, we will be first at the table this time.
 This shift allows us to step forward and lead without being pressured by the producers to follow what UBCP/ACTRA has accepted.

 While bargaining continues, the terms and conditions of the current IPA continue to apply.